INSTRUMENTS / EFFECTS

 - Edit parameter controls - Click the Edit icon as shown above (controls will show red-rectangles around them) then you can click and drag to move or right-click and select

 the size, style, colors and rename the control.

-- Automate Native Parameters - From the EDITORS tab Right-click the Plugin control and select 'Activate' from the pop-up menu.
+- Automate Native Parameters - From the MAP tab Right-click the Plugin Icon and select 'Activate' from the pop-up menu.
 The control can be Right-clicked again and automated with the usual options such as 'Create automation clip' or 'Link to controller'.